 What rosin should you use on a Codabow carbon fiber bow?
 We have a couple of different suggestions depending on your budget and desired feel.

-Once you’ve learned how to rosin a bow, it will quickly become second nature to you.
-Feel free to reach out with questions and follow CodaBow on Instagram and YouTube, and get added to our email list for more information on bow care and usage!
+Now that you’ve learned how much rosin to put on a violin, viola or cello bow, it will quickly become second nature to you.
+Reach out with questions. and follow CodaBow on Instagram and YouTube, and get added to our email list for more information on bow care and usage!
+Feel free to try an In-Home Trial to see the CodaBow difference.